chrisjmccormick/chrisjmccormick.github.io/_drafts/2016-04-19-word2vec-tutorial-the-skip-gram-model.markdown

 The Output Layer
 ================

-The `1 x 300` word vector for "ants" then gets fed to the output neuron.
-The weight matrix for the output neuron is `300 x 10,000` -- just like the hidden layer, except now there is one column per word instead of one row per word.
+The `1 x 300` word vector for "ants" then gets fed to the output layer.
+The output layer is a softmax regression classifier.
+There's an in-depth tutorial on Softmax Regression [here](http://ufldl.stanford.edu/tutorial/supervised/SoftmaxRegression/), but the gist of it is that each output neuron (one per word in our vocabulary!) will produce an output between 0 and 1, and the sum of all these output values will add up to 1.

-Now let's say the word car is at position 500 in our vocabulary.
-When we multiply our word vector for "ants" with the column for the word "car", we are calculating a value that reflects how likely it is for "car" to appear two positions to the left of "ants".
+Specifically, each output neuron has a weight vector which it multiplies against the word vector from the hidden layer, then it applies the function `exp(x)` to the result.
+Finally, in order to get the outputs to sum up to 1, we divide this result by the sum of the results from *all* 10,000 output nodes.

+Here's an illustration of calculating the output of the output neuron for the word "car".

 [![Behavior of the output neuron][output_neuron]][output_neuron]